Seeking Advice: How to Handle Unpaid Gratuity and PF from a Charitable Trust Hospital?

 Madhu.T.K

-Yes, if his incentive is part of service contract, then it should be included in the wages/salary for deciding the mount of gratuity.
+Yes, if his incentive is part of a service contract, then it should be included in the wages/salary for deciding the amount of gratuity.

 There are a lot of systems of remuneration payment.
-By whatever name called, if the same is a remuneration for the work done, it shall come under the heading wages.
-Please refr to the an Income Tax case (attached) wherein the hospital was deducting the TDS from the doctors as if they are paid consultancy/ professional charges.
-But the doctors were governed by the service conditions of the hospital which included, fixed working time, reporting at a certain time and leaving the hospital on a certain time, prohibition of practicing or consultation outside the hospital or private practicing etc. The IT observed that if these doctors were consultants they should not be following the general HR policies of the hospital and there should not be restrictive clauses with regard to engagement of other business of profits.
+By whatever name it is called, if the same is remuneration for the work done, it shall come under the heading of wages.
+Please refer to an Income Tax case (attached) wherein the hospital was deducting the TDS from the doctors as if they were paid consultancy/professional charges.
+However, the doctors were governed by the service conditions of the hospital, which included fixed working time, reporting at a certain time, leaving the hospital at a certain time, and prohibition of practicing or consulting outside the hospital or private practicing, etc. The IT observed that if these doctors were consultants, they should not be following the general HR policies of the hospital, and there should not be restrictive clauses regarding the engagement of other business or profits.

-In this case the incentives shall also form part of remuneration which qualifies Gratuity provided the incentive is based on the number of cases attended.
-It will have all the characteristics of a piece rate wage.
+In this case, the incentives shall also form part of remuneration which qualifies for gratuity, provided the incentive is based on the number of cases attended.
+It will have all the characteristics of a piece-rate wage.

 1 Attachment(s) [Login To View]